Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

+where $c_w\equiv\cos\theta_w$ and $s_w\equiv\sin\theta_w$ are the cosine and sine of the weak mixing angle.
+The presence of this Wilson line gives rise to additional three-body decays for all the leptoquark operators where $\Phi_{n_3}$ is present, linking final states containing a physical Higgs boson to those involving electroweak gauge bosons.

-where $n_1, n_2, n_3$ are the three collinear directions each defining a jet signature in a possible event in the experiment.
-From the three jet Lagrangian in (\ref{3jetS1}) we compute the squared matrix element for a three body decay of the leptoquark $S_1$ into two fermions and a Higgs boson:
+From the three-jet Lagrangian in (\ref{3jetS1}) we can compute the squared matrix elements for the various decay rates, summed over polarizations.
+For decays into two fermions and a Higgs boson, we find the reparameterization-invariant expressions